ideasman42/the_joy_of_life_drawing/book.rst

    :width: 80%
    :align: center

-   Figures in motion....Sandy, ...Mid 2000......Original in 6B Graphite block...2 x 5 minute poses
+   Figures in motion....'Sandy', ...Mid 2000......Original in 6B Graphite block...2 x 5 minute poses

 Session 21: The 60 Minute Sitting
 ---------------------------------
 Page 55...

-The approach I took with the 60 minute sitting drawing illustrated here , was to use the broad edge of my 6B Graphite Block and rapidly tone the region of the models shape, ith much of the time looking at the model while I rubbed the  Graphite very lightly with the palm of my hand, no edges, no distracting lines, just light even tone defining the models location in space.
+The approach I took with the 60 minute sitting drawing illustrated here , was to use the broad edge of my 6B Graphite Block and rapidly tone the region of the models shape, with much of the time looking at the model while I rubbed the  Graphite very lightly with the palm of my hand, no edges, no distracting lines, just light even tone defining the models location in space.
 As my Graphite rapidly defines his form, I am studying his proportions, spaces and relationship and distances between body parts.
 This mental preparation and laying on of uniform tone took